-According to a survey conducted by Insurance Institute for Highway Safety, the fatal crash rate per mile driven for 16-19 year-olds is nearly 3 times the rate for drivers ages 20 and over in United States.
-Risk of accident amongst drivers aged 16 and 17 is the highest.
+According to a survey conducted by Insurance Institute for Highway Safety, the fatal crash rate per mile driven for 16-19 year-olds is nearly 3 times the rate for drivers ages 20 and over in the United States.
+The risk of accidents amongst drivers aged 16 and 17 is the highest.
 In the year 2018, 7 percent of motor crash death victims were teenagers.
-In 2017, it was noted in a survey that the leading cause of death in teenagers between 13 to 19 year olds was motor vehicle crash.
+In 2017, it was noted in a survey that the leading cause of death in teenagers between 13 to 19 years olds was motor vehicle crashes.

 These numbers are alarming, even when there are strict rules for graduating license and proper training.
 The same survey also revealed that deaths due to motor vehicle accidents in male teens aged 16-19 years were twice that of female teens.

-Another disturbing fact is that more teen driving accidents are caused in presence of teenage passenger – more the number of passengers, aged between 16 and 19 years, higher the risk of crash.
+Another disturbing fact is that more teen driving accidents are caused in presence of teenage passengers – the more the number of passengers, aged between 16 and 19 years, the higher the risk of a crash.
 In 2018, 57 percent of the deaths of teenage passengers in passenger vehicles occurred in vehicles driven by another teenager.
 Among deaths of passengers of all ages, 12 percent occurred when a teenager was driving.

-A study by National Household Travel Survey conducted in 2017 indicated that crash rate per mile driven is higher in new teen drivers, especially in the first month of getting their licence.
+A study by National Household Travel Survey conducted in 2017 indicated that the crash rate per mile driven is higher in new teen drivers, especially in the first month of getting their license.

 The factors that put teen drivers at risk

-- Driving Skills: As new drivers, teens are inexperienced and can underestimate dangerous situations.
-They lack the training and intuition that comes from years of practise, and thus are more prone to make critical driving errors than an adult and experienced driver.
+As new drivers, teens are inexperienced and can underestimate dangerous situations.
+They lack the training and intuition that comes from years of practice and thus are more prone to make critical driving errors than an adult and experienced driver.
 Also, many teens find the thrill of speeding addictive.
-It supports their new found freedom and also puts them in a higher risk of crashes.
+It supports their newfound freedom and also puts them at a higher risk of crashes.

-- Using Cell phones while driving: With increase in virtual presence, the life on social media has become more important to many people, especially teenagers and young adults.
-Although, there have been serious campaigns by the government regarding the dangers of using mobile phones while driving, 32.8% of high schoolers were found texting or calling while driving, according to a survey held in 2017.
+With the increase in the virtual presence, life on social media has become more important to many people, especially teenagers and young adults.
+Although there have been serious campaigns by the government regarding the dangers of using mobile phones while driving, 32.8% of high schoolers were found texting or calling while driving, according to a survey held in 2017.
 About 12% of teenage fatal motor vehicle accidents were caused due to distracted driving.
-It is found that texting or calling during driving can reduce response time of a young driver to that of a 70 year old, thereby increasing the chances of a crash.
+It is found that texting or calling during driving can reduce the response time of a young driver to that of a 70-year-old, thereby increasing the chances of a crash.

-- Night time and weekends: It is well known that several accidents are caused mostly at night time because of no rush, which tends to make drivers of all ages drive at a faster speed.
-In 2017 and 2018, about 51% and 52%, respectively, of teenage deaths caused due to motor vehicle crash occurred on Friday, Saturday and Sunday, of which most happened during 6 p.m. to 9 p.m.
+It is well known that several accidents are caused mostly at night time because of no rush, which tends to make drivers of all ages drive at a faster speed.
+In 2017 and 2018, about 51% and 52%, respectively, of teenage deaths caused due to motor vehicle crashes occurred on Friday, Saturday, and Sunday, of which most happened during 6 p.m. to 9 p.m.
 (18%), 9 p.m. to midnight (16%) and in the early morning hours of 3 a.m. to 6 a.m.
 (15%).